Lab #1: Class Tools and the 8086 Architecture

 demonstrate working code to a TA, please consider their lab schedule well in

 advance.
-You do not need to submit an email for this lab.
+You do not need to submit anything for this lab.

 - You must complete all the reading described in the Reading section.